 Have you noticed, when we connect learning to sports, all those little boys perk up?
 (Many of the little girls do, too!)

-I have a new product I'm VERY excited about called Baseball Geography!
+I have a resource I'm VERY excited about called Baseball Geography!

 These are all task cards based on the locations of major league baseball teams!
 I had such a blast putting this together, and so far my students can't get enough!
 Plus, they're really getting to know the locations on the US maps!